 Below, we've compiled everything but the popcorn on The Wheel of Time season 1, including the series' two official trailers and some early looks at the series.
 You'll also find more information on its cast, potential plot points (based on the novels), other Wheel of Time projects that are in the works outside of Amazon, and more.

 We’re entering spoiler territory for The Wheel of Time’s book series from this point on.
-If you want to go in with little to no knowledge of the series, you'll want to turn back now.
-If you're still with us, let's dive into The Wheel of Time season 1.
+If you want to go in with little to no knowledge of the series, turn back now.
+If you're happy to proceed, though, let's dive in.

 The Wheel of Time season 1 release date: November 19